CharlesJGantt/charlesjgantt.github.io/_posts/2021-1-19-One-Step-At-A-Time.md

 ---

 I want to take a moment to rewind things to last night.
 Mer stopped by to pick up some things she forgot, and to see me for a minute.
-Lucy had been sad most of the day as was definitely grieving over her pack being gone.
+Lucy had been sad most of the day and was definitely grieving over her pack being gone.
 Since Mer works in the animal care field, I asked her if there was anything I could do to help cheer Lucy up.
 We talked about it for a few minutes and she decided to bring Bowie, our little black and tan hound back over.
 This warmed my heart so much, because I have missed him dearly.
 So I have that to look forward to this evening.
 Now on to today.

 I woke up this morning to my alarm ringing 20-minutes earlier than yesterday.
 Setting the alarm 20-minutes early was part of my plan to return to a 6am wakeup time.
 Rolling over, I stared at Mer's side of the bed for a few minutes while I ran through the list of things in my head that I needed to do today.
 Her not being there was still saddening, but I know in my heart that things will be ok.